DatabayAG/Web-Push-Notifications/README.md

         self.registration.showNotification('Push Notification', {})
     });

-The second parameter of the showNotification is an option array with what you can change the notification behavior (just like mobile vibration etc. all options can be testet [here](https://tests.peter.sh/notification-generator/)).
+The second parameter of the `showNotification` is an option array with it you can change the notification behavior (just like mobile vibration etc. all options can be testet [here](https://tests.peter.sh/notification-generator/)).
 To update the registered ServiceWorker just refresh your Browser.

-With that you should always see a visual push notification as long as you have a browser with an active service worker running.
+With this you should always see a visual push notification as long as you have a browser with an active service worker running.

 #### Common Problems

 ###### Insufficient Permission

-Mostly if you cant get an token for your endpoint this is cause by insufficient notification permission.
+*  Mostly if you can't get a token for your endpoint this is cause by insufficient notification permission.
-You can prove your permission with Notification.permission (should be "granted").
+   * You can prove your permission with Notification.permission (should be "granted").
-You can reset your permission with rightclick on the prefix in your browsers URL bar or in your browser settings.
+   * You can reset your permission with rightclick on the prefix in your browsers URL bar or in your browser settings.

 ###### Wrong push request authentication
 If you (for Example CURL) request responding with something like "bad request" or "wrong authentication" in the most cases you endpoint-token changed.